Seasawher/mathlib4-help/docs/tactics.md

   #leansearch "If a natural number n is less than m, then the successor of n is less than the successor of m."
   sorry
 ```

+You can modify the LeanSearch URL by setting the `LEANSEARCHCLIENT_LEANSEARCH_API_URL` environment variable.

 ## \#loogle
 Defined in: `LeanSearchClient.loogle_tactic`